-All items of plant and equipment owned by the board had a fair value at the time of acquisition less than \$1.5 million or had an estimated useful life that less than ten years.
+All items of plant and equipment had a fair value at the time of acquisition less than \$1.5 million and had an estimated useful life that less than ten years.
 Plant and equipment has not been revalued in accordance with APS 116.D.
 The carrying value of these items are deemed to approximate fair value.